 Access to transportation services has a huge impact on individuals engaging in their well-being and recovery.
 Since 2000, the Brevard Alzheimer’s Foundation has provided transportation services for enrolled participants in order to address the lack of access to services that exists for older adults and adults diagnosed with severe and persistent mental illnesses.

-Our fleet of 12 vehicles includes extended passenger vans, small buses, and minivans to safely transport participants to and from their homes to Joe’s Club, for medical appointments.
+Our fleet of 14 vehicles includes extended passenger vans requirements, small buses, and minivans to safely transport participants to and from their homes to Joe’s Club, for medical appointments.

 Assistance for transportation is based on individual needs and will be discussed as part of the intake process.